alisto92/stats_finalproject/lab_3-master/project_3_draft.md

 that these punishments exist and as such will be less likely to commit crimes (in order to avoid the punishment).

+Please note that the 3 “efficiency” variables below were initially called “probabilities”.
+However, this is

-*Probability of arrest*
+*Efficiency of arrest*

-If we find that the probability of arrest is associated with crime rate (with higher punishment associted with higher crime), we may consider stricter policies around police practice that encourage more arrests.
+If we find that the efficiency of arrest is associated with crime rate (with higher punishment associted with higher crime), we may consider stricter policies around police practice that encourage more arrests.

-  - `prbarr`: ‘probability’ of arrest
+  - `prbarr`: number of convictions for every crime reported

-*Probability of conviction*
+*Efficiency of conviction*

-If we find that the probability of conviction is associated with crime rate (with higher conviction rates associted with higher crime), we may consider stricter policies around court practices so that more arrests lead to convictions.
+If we find that the efficiency of conviction is associated with crime rate (with higher conviction rates associted with higher crime), we may consider stricter policies around court practices so that more arrests lead to convictions.

-  - `prbconv`: ‘probability’ of conviction
+  - `prbconv`: number of convictions for every arrest made

-*Probability of sentencing*
+*Efficiency of sentencing*

-If we find that the probability of sentencing is associated with crime rate (with higher sentencing rates associted with higher crime), we may consider stricter policies around judicial practices so that more convictions lead to sentencing.
+If we find that the efficiency of sentencing is associated with crime rate (with higher sentencing rates associted with higher crime), we may consider stricter policies around judicial practices so that more convictions lead to sentencing.

-  - `prbpris`: ‘probability’ of prison sentence
+  - `prbpris`: number of prison sentences for every conviction

+We can combine the three above variables into one variable (`eff_cj`) that is a measure of the efficiency of the criminal justice process in each county:

+eff\_cj \<- `prbarr` \* `prbconv` \* `prbpris`

 *Severity of punishment*